circleci/circleci-docs/jekyll/_cci2/local-jobs.md

 ### Running A Build

-In order to run your build, navigate to your repo and run `circleci build` .
-This will go and run the commands located under the `build` job.
-This is because the CLI does not yet support workflows and so only 2.0 jobs will be evaluated by the CLI.
+To run your build, navigate to your repo and run `circleci build`.
+The commands located under the `build` job are run.
+Only 2.0 jobs will be evaluated by the CLI because the CLI does not yet support Workflows.

 ### Troubleshooting Container Configurations Locally